TIO-IKIM/CellViT/README.md

 License: [Apache 2.0 with Commons Clause](./LICENSE)

-Pre-trained ViT models for training initialization can be downloaded here: [ViT-Models](https://drive.google.com/drive/folders/1zFO4bgo7yvjT9rCJi_6Mt6_07wfr0CKU?usp=sharing)
-Please check out the corresponding licenses before distribution and further usage!
-Note: We just used the teacher models for ViT-256.
 Proved checkpoints have been trained on 90% of the data from all folds with the settings described in the publication.

 ##### Steps
 The following steps are necessary for preprocessing: